mo19bo/movie-ticket-system/README.md

 Using PHP + Apache as a development environment.
 ## Introduction
 The system will can run in any system which installed JDK 1.6.
+The system have four moduel: Display of movie, bookings and seat-picking,